quantcast/android-measurement/README.md

 ```

 This will return a Webview specially tagged to stop duplications.
 If you need to extend a webview you can also extend `QCDeduplicatedWebView` instead of a normal WebView.

+#### Digital Magazine and Periodical Measurement ####

+Quantcast Measure provides measurement features specific to digital magazines and periodicals.
+These options allow the measurement of specific issues, articles and pages in addition to the general measurement of the app hosting the magazine.
+In order to take advantage of this measurement, you must at a minimum tag when a particular issue has been opened and closed and when each page in that issue has been viewed (in addition to the basic SDK integration).
+You may also optionally tag when a particular article has been viewed.
+For more information, please refer to the documentation in the source file which can be found in the SDK source folder at optional-src/QCPeriodical.java.

+#### Network/Platform Measurement ####

+This feature should only be used by app networks, most notably app platforms, app development shops, and companies with a large number of branded apps where they want to maintain the app's brand when quantifying but still have the app traffic attributed to a parent network.
+Entities quantifying a single app or a number of apps under the same network should not use this feature.
+The Networks extension adds the ability to identify a parent network, referred to as an "attributed network", for each app in addition to or instead of the app's API Key.
+For more information, please refer to the documentation in the source file which can be found in the SDK source folder at optional-src/QCNetworkMeasurement.java.

 ### SDK Customization ###